IdyOkon/AWS-Web-scraper-Deployment/README.md

 - Create VPC with public subnets in two AZs: To reproduce this deployment, first create a VPC with public      subnets spanning at least two Availability Zones.
 - Launch the EC2 instances: Create two EC2 instances and place each one in a separate Availability Zone.
 - Configure IAM permissions: Create and attach the required IAM role with CloudWatch, SNS, S3, and Systems     Manager permissions.
+- Connect to the EC2 instance using SSH: From your local machine, connect to each instance using SSH to begin setup work.
 - Install dependencies: Install Python, Git, and any packages required by the scraper.
 - Clone and run the application: Clone the repository and verify that the scraper can successfully crawl the target website.
 - Enable background execution: Run the scraper using **nohup** and redirect output to **output.log** for       continuous operation.